TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 p []
 ~~~

-### Debugging with Pry
+### Debugging with Pry and Pry-byebug
 [Pry](https://github.com/pry/pry) is a Ruby gem that provides you with an interactive [REPL](https://www.rubyguides.com/2018/12/what-is-a-repl-in-ruby/) while your program is running.
 The REPL provided by Pry is very similar to IRB but has added functionality.

+[Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) is another gem, which adds step-by-step debugging and stack navigation to pry.

-To use Pry, you'll first need to install it in your terminal by running `gem install pry`.
-You can then make it available in your program by requiring it at the top of your file with `require 'pry'`.
+Before you can start debugging, you'll first need to install these two gems in your terminal by running `gem install pry` and `gem install pry-byebug`.
+You can then make them available in your program by requiring it at the top of your file with `require 'pry'`.
 Finally, to use Pry, you just need to call `binding.pry` at any point in your program.

 To follow along with the Pry examples here, you have two options:
  1. You can open up a new IRB session and type all of the code in there.
 When the code hits the `binding.pry` statement, it will essentially open an IRB session inside of your current IRB session.